Mogalina/lanmess/SUPPORT.md

-# Support
+# 🛟 Support

-## Getting Help
+## 🔦 Getting Help

-If you need help with LanMess, here are some resources:
+If you need help with `lanmess`, here are some resources:

 1. Check the [README.md](README.md) for basic usage
 2. Look through [existing issues](https://github.com/Mogalina/lanmess/issues) on GitHub